mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ## Upwork

-Upwork is a marketplace for freelancers that I've written about before (TODO: link).
-It's always been a klunky, unstable site, and they recently instituted a ridiculous fee hike.

-Still, I think Upwork is your best option if you're hiring writers for the first time.
+Upwork is a marketplace for freelancers (TODO: link).
+It's always been a klunky, unstable site, and they recently instituted a ridiculous fee hike (TODO: link), but it's the best option if you're hiring writers for the first time.

 ### Advantages